All Episodes

 Did he drop the ball?

-They're right to talk about it, but again, we've we've we flogged that horse now.
+But again, we've flogged that horse now.

-Um, but it but it comes down to this.
+But it comes down to this.

-And I've seen first hand, in person, live, the way he runs his businesses.
+And I've seen firsthand, in person, live, the way he runs his businesses.

-He he is meticulous about them.
+He is meticulous about them.

-He walks around his properties, and if the trim on the tablecloth is too long, he calls somebody over and says, fix that, somebody could trip over.
+And if the trim on the tablecloth is too long, he calls somebody over and says, fix that, somebody could trip over.

 If the food is bad, he's the first to complain about it.

-If the service is too slow, you know, he makes sure that people, you know, that the service staff understand, and he's very good at it, he's very charming about it, but that they understand, hey, you know, people are waiting, we need to hustle this a little bit, you know, blah, blah, blah.
+If the service is too slow, you know, he makes sure that people, you know, that the service staff understand, and he's very good at it, he's very charming about it, but that they understand, hey, you know, people are waiting.

-And I still can't get over, and we can talk about who he chose and if there are better people, sure.
+And we can talk about who he chose and if there are better people, sure.

-But I think one of the things that Trump needs to be made aware of is that people really need him next time around, if there is a next time around, um, to bring his detail-oriented focus into those things, the especially when it comes to things like election integrity.
+But I think one of the things that Trump needs to be made aware of is that people really need him next time around, if there is a next time around, to bring his detail-oriented focus into those things, especially when it comes to things like election integrity.

-You certainly can't hand it over to Ronald McDaniel.
+He certainly can't hand it over to Ronald McDaniel.

-Um, and you can't hand it over to Republicans in the House to deal with these things.
+And you can't hand it over to Republicans in the House to deal with these things.

-You, as president, Mr. Trump are going to have to look at these things yourself in agonizing detail.
+You as president, Mr. Trump, are going to have to look at these things yourself in agonizing detail.

 You have to look at all of those yourself, I'm afraid.